Freelancer Package Pricing Calculator

 Pricing Health Score Helps You Decide Faster

 The pricing health score is a quick barometer of how effective your quote is.
-It’s a beneficial way to see when your margin is too low, your discount is too aggressive, or your effective hourly earnings are weaker than you expect.
+It’s a practical way to catch problems early when your margin is too low, your discount is too aggressive, or your effective hourly earnings are weaker than you expect.
 This score doesn’t replace judgment, but it gives you a quick warning before you send a risky price.

 The Growth Forecast converts a single price into a monthly plan

-One price for a package is decent, but monthly planning is better.
+One well-priced package is a good start, but monthly planning is better.
 The growth forecast includes monthly revenue, monthly profit, and sales based on quantity or client targets.
 This will help you understand how many packages you need to sell to reach your monthly income target.

 Plan Revenue With No Over-Commitment